nus-cs2103-AY2122S1/tp/docs/tutorials/TracingCode.md

 1. While you are stepping through the classes in the `Storage` component, here is the component's class diagram to help you understand how those classes fit into the structure of the component.<br>
    <img src="../images/StorageClassDiagram.png" width="550" />
-   * :bulb: This may be a good lessonTime to read through the [`Storage` component section of the DG](../DeveloperGuide.html#storage-component)
+   * :bulb: This may be a good time to read through the [`Storage` component section of the DG](../DeveloperGuide.html#storage-component)

 1. We can continue to step through until you reach the end of the `LogicManager#execute()` method and return to the `MainWindow#executeCommand()` method (the place where we put the original breakpoint).